See how you could win a trip to the Olympic Games Paris 2024, courtesy of Visa.

 There are so many great organizations and causes out there, it can be hard to pick only one to support.
 However, because of various handling and processing costs often associated with receiving donations, your money can usually go further by limiting your charitable donations to just one or two charities.
 Rather than giving $50 to 10 charities, you could make a bigger impact by giving $500 to one charity.

 Does your employer have a charitable donation matching benefit?
-For example, Alliant offers employees up to $200 per year in charitable donation matching to 501(c)3 organizations.
-So if I donate $200 to my favorite charity, the Alliant Credit Union Foundation will match my donation, and now I’ve doubled my impact.
-Also, watch out for organizations offering to match donations to charities during limited promotional periods.
+For example, Alliant offers employees up to $1,000 per year in charitable donation matching to 501(c)3 organizations.
+So, if an Alliant employee donates $1,000 to their favorite charity, the Alliant Credit Union Foundation will match the donation.
+Also, be on the lookout for organizations offering to match donations to charities during limited promotional periods.
 Local NPR stations often do these types of matching promotions during pledge drives.